Your cookie preferences

 However, you should check whether the small print of your loan contract includes charges or repayment fees.
 Otherwise, it could be expensive when you make an early repayment of a loan.

 Where you take out a loan, it's for a set term.
-Personal loans are usually between one and three years, but may be longer.
+Personal loans are usually between one and seven years, but may be longer.
 Mortgages, which are also loans, can be for very long periods.
 Written into the contract is the amount of interest you will pay over the term, and the monthly repayments you will make.
 These repayments may be part payment of the loan and partly interest.

 Some loans allow you to pay off your loan early without any penalties or to overpay by a fixed amount.
 If this is the case then it's a good idea to make an early repayment on your loan if you can afford to do so.